elmbridge/curriculum/Why Elm.md

 In this section, we'll talk about the advantages — and disadvantages! — of using Elm to make front-end applications.

-First, the basics: **Elm is a language for building complex web interfaces.** It is a language that compiles to JavaScript — much like CoffeeScript or ES6 build tools, the Elm Platform takes your Elm code and turns it into JavaScript that any web browser can understand.
+First, the basics: **Elm is a language for building complex web interfaces.** Much like CoffeeScript or JSX, Elm compiles to JavaScript; the Elm Platform takes your Elm code and turns it into JavaScript that any web browser can understand.
 In many ways, it operates similarly to front-end JavaScript frameworks like React, Angular, and Ember.

 So why do developers go to the trouble of using a whole new language instead of using a JavaScript framework?
 Indeed, Elm shares many of its opinions about architecture and code quality with those tools.
 However, **Elm is different in one important way — because it is a distinct programming language and not simply a framework, Elm can strictly enforce its opinions.**